ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 If an endpoint is using libfabric 1.14 and above, it uses this field to store `connid`.

 The field `recv_id` is similar to `send_id` introduced earlier but for an on-going receive operation.
-The sender should include `recv_id` in the DATA packet.
+The sender should include `recv_id` in the CTSDATA packet.

 The field `recv_length` is the number of bytes receiver is ready to receive for this operation, it must be > 0 to make the communication move forward.